Lately, I have come to discover a little truth about my current self. That truth is:

 It transported my mind and brought me to (no cliche intended) the lowest point in my life where I found myself the loneliest in my own presence.
 That person could not bear herself in the silence.
 Now one could argue one is the loneliest number anyway, but if a young woman cannot first learn to enjoy her own company, she will always depend unhealthily on others, especially those of romantic interest, to constantly fill the gap between herself and whoever it is she wants to become.

 During those periods, the remnants of which I am working through now, I sobbed to myself countless times.
 After all was said, after doing all the things that I thought were worth the thrill, I spilled over myself and became paralysed with regret.
 I was alone with myself yet again – seeing my actions did not bring me to ultimate fulfilment at all.
-I knew, also, that the God that I believe in and love quite a bit did not co-sign my life at that particular point in time.
-But yet still, in many ways, he was in control, holding me up from falling into the deepest parts of my depths.
+I knew, also, that the God that I believe in and love quite a bit did not co-sign my life at said point in time.
+But yet still, in many ways, was in control, holding me up from falling into the deepest parts of my depths.

 So finding myself overboard and trying to climb myself back isn’t the baddest thing at this point in the journey.
 I am sinking no more.